IDinsight/ask-a-question/docs/develop/setup.md

     cd aaq-core
     pre-commit install

-??? warning "Make sure you also run `mypy core_backend/app`"
+Make sure you also run `mypy` separately with `mypy core_backend/app` (1) { .annotate }

-    `pre-commit` runs in it's own virtual environment.
+1. `pre-commit` runs in its own virtual environment.
 Since `mypy` needs all the packages installed, this would mean keeping a whole separate copy of your environment just for it.
 That's too bulky so the pre-commit only checks a few high-level typing things.
 You still need to run `mypy` directly to catch all the typing issues.

-    If you forget, GitHub Actions 'Linting' workflow will pick up all the mypy errors
+If you forget, GitHub Actions 'Linting' workflow will pick up all the mypy errors.

 ## Setup your virtual python environment

+You can automatically create a ready-to-go `aaq-core` conda environment with:

+    make fresh-env

+??? warning "Errors with `pyscopg2`?"

+    `psycopg2` vs `psycopg2-binary`: For production use cases we should use `psycopg2` but for local development, `psycopg2-binary` suffices and is often easier to install.
+If you are getting errors from `psycopg2`, try installing `psycopg2-binary` instead.

+    If you would like `psycopg2-binary` instead of `psycopg2`, run `make fresh-env psycopg_binary=true` instead (see below for why you may want this).

+    See [here](https://www.psycopg.org/docs/install.html#psycopg-vs-psycopg-binary) for more details.

+??? note "Setting up the environment manually"

-We usually use conda to create virtual environments but you can use `venv` or other.
+    If you would like to setup the environment manually, you can use conda to create virtual environment (or `venv` or other).

         conda create --name aaq-core python=3.10

     Install the python packages.
 While in `aaq-core` directory, run:

         pip install -r core_backend/requirements.txt
         pip install -r requirements-dev.txt

-!!! note "`psycopg2` vs `psycopg2-binary`"

-    For production use cases we should use `psycopg2` but for local development, `psycopg2-binary` suffices and is often easier to install.
-If you are getting errors from `psycopg2`, try installing `psycopg2-binary` instead.

-    See [here](https://www.psycopg.org/docs/install.html#psycopg-vs-psycopg-binary) for more details.
+## Databases

+!!! warning "You need to have installed [Docker](https://docs.docker.com/get-docker/)"

+You can create both postgres and vector databases (without a persistent data volume) and run the necessary migrations using:

+    make setup-dbs

+You can stop and remove them using:

+    make teardown-dbs

+Otherwise, you can run them manually as below.

+??? note "Setting up databases manually"

-## Run a local postgres server
+    ### Run a local postgres server

         docker run --name aaq-local \
             -e POSTGRES_PASSWORD=postgres \
             -p 5432:5432 \
             -d postgres

     Note that data will not be persisted when the container is destroyed.
 It might be preferable to create your database from scratch each time.
 But if you wish to persist data use a volume as below:

         docker run --name aaq-local \
         -e POSTGRES_PASSWORD=postgres \
         -p 5432:5432 \
         -v postgres_local_vol:/var/lib/postrges/data \
         -d postgres

-## Run a local qdrant server
+    ### Run a local qdrant server

         docker run --name qdrant-local \
         -p 6333:6333 \
         -d qdrant/qdrant

     As with above, if you wish to persist the data in your vector db, you should run

         docker run --name qdrant-local \
         -p 6333:6333 \
         -v qdrant_local_vol:/qdrant/storage \
         -d qdrant/qdrant

-## Run migrations
+    ### Run migrations

     From `aaq-core/core_backend` run:

         python -m alembic upgrade head

 ## Run the FastAPI app

-From `aaq-core/core_backend` run:
+With the Docker databases running, from `aaq-core/core_backend` run:

     python main.py